 Taking an Advanced Botox® and Dermal Fillers Course (£999 +VAT) will allow you to offer a much greater range of treatments to clients, increasing your earning potential and providing a greater aesthetic nurse salary.

 The Level 7 Certificate in Injectables for Aesthetic Medicine is the new benchmark in training for Botox® and dermal fillers.
-This programme takes you through a number of online and face-to-face training modules including a portfolio of observed and practiced treatments on live cosmetic models.
+This programme takes you through a number of online and face-to-face training modules including a portfolio of observed and practiced treatments on live cosmetic model patients.
 This qualification provides the optimal level of supervised hands on training and will equipping you with the highest degree of skill and experience compared with other courses.
 This qualification is currently only available to nurse prescribers, but is the highest possible qualification in injectables for aesthetic medicine and will undoubtedly prove to be a valuable asset in light of the upcoming regulatory changes driven by Health Education England.

 For more information about training options, read our article on how to become an aesthetic nurse.VIEW ALL OUR AVAILABLE COURSES HERE